 The master’s program builds upon the knowledge acquired in nursing at the baccalaureate level and is based on three essential components for a graduate master’s program in nursing: theoretical foundation to inform practice, utilization of research, and specialty practice.
 Reflective of the mission of Saint Peter’s University to equip persons for leadership and service through a value-based education, the master’s program prepares nurses for specialization in roles that are increasingly essential for today’s society.
 Students acquire a breadth and depth of knowledge, skills and values and are prepared to continually further their education.

-The nursing programs are offered at the Englewood Cliffs campus.
+The nursing programs are offered at the Jersey City campus.
 Courses are offered as follows:

 - MSN Primary Care (Adult-Gerontology Nurse Practitioner).
-Combined semester (15 weeks) and trimester (11 weeks) schedule.
+Combined semester (15 weeks).

 Students must complete the required number of credits and maintain a minimum cumulative grade point average of 3.0.